THIS LISTING WILL GROW WEEK BY WEEK.

 THE BLACK SHEEP OF WHITEHALL (1941.
 Dirs: Will Hay, Basil Dearden).
 Nazis are mixed up in this fast-paced comedy as Will Hay, who runs a failing correspondence course, is obliged to impersonate an important scientist vital to the war effort.

 BLESS ’EM ALL (1948.
 Dir: Robert Jordan Hill).
 Variety favourites Hal Monty, Jack Milroy and a very young Max Bygraves join the army together and woo ENSA girls before the fighting starts.
 Hal Monty was a big star in the 1940s, billed as ‘The General Forces Favourite,’ and continued to tour, and broadcast, on a rather lower level through the 1950s.
-There was also Bob Monty, billed as ‘Hal’s Twin Brother,’ who often appeared on bills with him.
+There was also Bob Monty, billed as ‘Hal’s Twin Brother,’ who often appeared with him.

 BOB’S YOUR UNCLE (1941.
 Dir: Oswald Mitchell).
 Unambitious Home Guard comedy starring fine North Country comedian Albert Modley.